Mass Timber’s Rise in Construction

 Dowel-Laminated Timber (DLT).
 Similar to NLT with wooden dowels to ensure monolithic deflection of the panels.

 Glue-Laminated Timber (GLT).
-More commonly used as beams or columns, glue-laminated sections can be used on the flat to create flooring panels similar to the other systems referenced.
+Commonly used as beams or columns, glue-laminated sections can be used on the flat to create flooring panels similar to the other systems referenced.

-Any of these mass timber flooring system options can be compositely connected to a concrete topping slab for greater strength and stiffness.
+When applied to flooring systems, these mass timber products can be compositely connected to a concrete topping slab for greater strength and stiffness.
 This composite performance reduces vibrations and increases the spanning capabilities of the floor system.

-Designing structures in wood is an art.
-There are a number of unique factors that need to be considered, from the in-service movement of the material to the different tolerances needed for wood construction vs. concrete or steel construction.
+Designing buildings in wood is an art.
+There are a number of factors that we consider, from the in-service movement of the material to accommodating required tolerances and optimal exposure.
 When done well, the resulting systems are expressed in the finished architecture.

 Specialist team of fire engineers provides advanced finite element analysis.